gothgirllover67/recolovetr/README.md

 - `tools/lib/eboot_patch.py` -- writes translated strings into the decrypted
   eboot ELF by virtual address.
-- `tools/lib/sceutils/self2elf.py` -- decrypts a SELF (the format every Vita executable ships in) into a plain ELF, given your own `recog.bin`.
+- `tools/lib/sceutils/self2elf.py` -- decrypts a SELF (the format every Vita executable ships in) into a plain ELF, given your`work.bin`.
 - `tools/lib/cpk_build.py` -- regenerates the control file `cpkmakec.exe`
   needs from the original archive's own file-ID list, runs it, and validates the result independently.